-The Addis Ababa Principles and Guidelines for Sustainable Use were highlighted as a useful concept agreed by the Convention could be a basic concept for the target, together with other concepts for sustainable use.
+The Addis Ababa Principles and Guidelines for Sustainable Use were highlighted as a useful tool for this target.

 Strategic Goal B. Reduce the direct pressures on biodiversity and promote sustainable use.

 It was noted that the set of targets under this Goal does not cover all the sectors that generate pressures on biodiversity.
 For example sectors such as energy, transport, and infrastructure development are not mentioned directly.